Introducing the Kernel Descent Optimizer for Variational Quantum Algorithms

 Informally speaking, this means that if we move away from the development point along a single coordinate direction, the approximation is exact, i.e., it coincides with $f$.
-Consequently, there are, in general, regions in parameter space arbitrarily close to the development point where the approximation computed during execution of Algorithm \ref{algorithm} significantly outperforms the first order Taylor polynomial (which is the linear approximation relevant in the context of gradient descent).
-As mentioned above, in the experiments in \cite{simon2024interpolating} the approximations featuring in Algorithm \ref{algorithm} with $L=1$, albeit with $\pm\tfrac{\pi}{2}$ parameter-shifts (instead of $\pm \tfrac{2\pi}{3}$ shifts in the present work), have significantly outperformed first order Taylor approximation.
-In Section \ref{sec:experiments} of the present work we carry out extensive experiments where we do not only compare the quality of the local approximations, but also the performance of gradient descent and Algorithm \ref{algorithm} with $L=1$ when it comes to the actual goal of minimizing $f$.
+Consequently, there are, in general, regions in parameter space arbitrarily close to the development point where the approximation computed during execution of Algorithm \ref{algorithm} with $L=1$ significantly outperforms the first order Taylor polynomial (which is the linear approximation relevant in the context of gradient descent).
+This fact is expressed by the estimate in Theorem \ref{theorem:good_approx}(\ref{theorem:good_approx_error_estimate}) which, as mentioned above, is strictly better than the corresponding estimate for Taylor approximation.
+In Section \ref{sec:experiments} of the present work we carry out extensive experiments where we do not only compare the quality of the local approximations, but also the performance of gradient descent and Algorithm \ref{algorithm} with $L=1$ when it comes to the actual goal of minimizing the objective function $f$.